The Explorer II

 A new interpretation of the Lady-Datejust was launched,

-The year 1992 heralded the arrival of the Oyster Perpetual Yacht-Master, the first watch in the Professional Oyster collection to be available in three sizes – 29, 35 and 40 mm.
+The year 1992 heralded the arrival of the Oyster Perpetual Yacht-Master.
 This new member of the Oyster family reinforced the ties between Rolex and the sailing world.